ashwinreddy/blog/_notes/Public/Spinoza's Ethics.md

 feed: hide
 ---

+> Blessedness is not the reward of virtue, but is virtue itself; and we do not delight in it because we conquer our passions, but because we delight in it, we are able to conquer our passions.

 Spinoza's _Ethica_ is a [[Classic book]] in [[Philosophy]] written in [[Latin]] and published in 1677.
 I am using this handsome [edition](https://www.worldcat.org/title/spinozas-ethics/oclc/859948295&referer=brief_results) of the translation by George Eliot, edited by Clare Carlisle.

 ## Of God